JJacobsen441/www.e-bazar.dk/README.md

 recent updates:

+generally the business classes are most up to date

 using Linq to entities and eager loading for EF queries

 return DTOs instead of Business Objects to front-end